VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 With `"_` we tell vim that our next operation should store text in the `_` register.
 With `cgn` we replace the closest match to our search.

-If we put this pieces together in a keybinding, we get this.
+If we put the pieces together in a keybinding, we get this.

 ```vim
 xnoremap <leader>j y<cmd>let @/=escape(@", '/')<cr>"_cgn